aeshna-cyanea/logseq-meta/pages/cool plugins.md

 			- TODO option to put open graph fields (or other meta info gleaned from html tags?) into block children or block properties
 			- [logseq-recipeimporter-plugin](https://github.com/hkgnp/logseq-recipeimporter-plugin) same thing but specifically for recipes
 	- ## specific services.
-		- TODO ideally these would all have a unified interface and be called by url from a capture plugin
+		- TODO ideally these would all have a unified interface and be called by url from a capture plugin. maybe write middleware about it?
 		- [logseq-hypothesis](https://github.com/c6p/logseq-hypothesis)  plugin for hypothes.is
 		- [logseq-inbox-telegram-plugin](https://github.com/shady2k/logseq-inbox-telegram-plugin) fetch from a telegram bot. requires heroku
 		- [logseq-tweet-extractor](https://github.com/sawhney17/logseq-twitter-extractor) parse tweets into custom template